Kozmos941/genshin-resistance-table/README.md

 # Merge Several Data Files into One
 > npm run merge

-# Pass a 'noSpan' argument can generate data without considering rowspan (may be used for other projects)
+# Pass a 'noSpan' argument (case insensitive) can generate data without considering rowspan (may be used for other projects)
 > npm run merge -- noSpan
+> npm run merge noSpan

 # ESLint
 > npm run lint